NMDSdevopsServiceAdm/DataEngineering/README.md

 terraform destroy
 ```

+This will generate a "destruction plan" - closely read through this plan and ensure you want to execute all of the planned changes.
+Once satisfied, confirm the changes.
+Terraform will then proceed to tear down all of the running infrastructure in your current workspace. <br>

 To delete an workspace make sure it is not your current workspace (you can select the default workspace) and run:

 ```
-terraform workspace delete <workspace_name>
+terraform workspace select default terraform workspace delete <workspace_name>
 ```

-This will generate a "destruction plan" - closely read through this plan and ensure you want to execute all of the planned changes.
-Once satisfied, confirm the changes.
-Terraform will then proceed to tear down all of the running infrastructure in your current workspace. <br>

 # Jupyter Notebooks